-Fed probe finds 13-year-old working at Hyundai plant in Alabama
+Hyundai employed 13-year-old girl at Alabama auto plant, feds say

-The U.S. Department of Labor is suing South Korean auto giant Hyundai Motor Co., an auto parts plant and a recruiting company after finding a 13-year-old child illegally working on an assembly line in Alabama.
+The U.S. Department of Labor is suing South Korean auto giant Hyundai Motor Co., an auto parts plant and a recruiting company after finding a 13-year-old girl illegally working on an assembly line in Alabama.

 The agency filed a complaint Thursday in U.S. District Court for the Middle District of Alabama to require that Hyundai, SMART Alabama, an auto parts company, and Best Practice Service, a staffing agency, relinquish any profits related to the use of child labor.

-The move comes after federal investigators found a 13-year-old working up to 50-60 hours a week on an assembly line in Luverne, operating machines that formed sheet metal into auto body parts, the Labor Department said.
+The move comes after federal investigators found a 13-year-old girl working up to 50 to 60 hours a week on an assembly line in Luverne, Alabama, operating machines that turned sheet metal into auto body parts, the Labor Department said.
+The child worked at the facility over a period of six to seven months, and "instead of attending middle school, she worked on an assembly line making parts," the legal document stated.

-"A 13-year-old working on an assembly line in the United States of America shocks the conscience," Jessica Looman, the DOL's wage and hour division administrator, said in a release.
+"A 13-year-old working on an assembly line in the United States of America shocks the conscience," Jessica Looman, the DOL's wage and hour division administrator, said in a statement.

 The Korean automaker is liable for repeated child labor violations at SMART Alabama, one of its subsidiaries, between July 11, 2021, through Feb.
 1, 2022, according to the department.
 The child was allegedly dispatched to work at the component parts provider by Best Practice, it said.